Verstappen wins Italian GP for 1st time to close in on title

 Verstappen started seventh after he was among a number of drivers hit by grid penalties but made his way up to third by the first corner of the second lap.
 The Red Bull driver then picked off George Russell in a Mercedes at the start of Lap 5 setting up the hunt for polesitter Leclerc in his Ferrari.

-“The start was very good,” Verstappen said.
-“It was enjoyable to drive today even though it was quite hot out there.
+”The start was very good, directly, and then I could quickly get back into my rhythm and get back into second,” Verstappen said. ”It was enjoyable to drive today even though it was quite hot out there.
 Great day for us.”

 Ferrari decided to bring Leclerc in to change to medium tires, allowing Verstappen to take the lead.
 Leclerc rejoined the race in third.